tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 ippool.projectcalico.org/pool2-ipv4-ippool created
 ```

-3.Check the IPPool that exist in the cluster.
+3. Check the IPPools that exist in the cluster.

 ```
 calicoctl get ippools